resinstack/netbox-dnsmasq/README.md

   * `DNSMASQ_TEMPLATE` - A go template expression for the dhcp-hosts file.
 Defaults to a suitable configuration for IPv4.
 The default template is `{{JoinStrings .HWAddr ","}},{{.Addr}}`.
+  * `SHOELACES_MAPFILE` - A file to write out shoelaces mappings too.
+    Must be named `mappings.yaml` and at the path expected by shoelaces.
+Only relevant in images that contain shoelaces.
+  * `SHOELACES_TAG_PREFIX` - A prefix that if found on a tag will be used to form the mapping for shoelaces to supply the correct boot files to the machine without human interaction.

-The search through netbox by default pulls hosts that have the `pxe-enable` tag set.
-Hosts are then filtered to ensure they hae a primary IPv4 address and at least one interface that has a MAC address set.
+The search through netbox by default pulls hosts that have the
+$NETBOX_TAG tag set.
+Hosts are then filtered to ensure they have a primary IPv4 address and at least one interface that has a MAC address set.
 Hosts that have the correct tag but do not have at least one MAC address associated with a non-management-only interface and a primary